-- A Cover page with report title, the client who commissioned the report and the address of the site to which the report relates; - b) The name of the Arborist who undertook the site inspection and carried out the assessment.
-It should state their qualifications and contact details. - Note: Council will only accept reports prepared by a AQF5 Consulting Arborist. - c) Summary of the report; - d) Introduction which dates the site inspection undertaken and includes the brief for undertaking the report; - e) Description background relevant to the report; - f) A Site map/plan with aerial image or survey of the site showing the location of all trees referred to in the report and giving them an individual identifying reference number.
-This reference number is to be used to identify the tree within the text of the report; - g) Methodology detailing the methods or techniques used in data collection to formulate the report; - h) The tree Data Table of each tree is to be identified by both common name and botanical name, height, canopy spread and diameter at breast height (Dbh taken at 1.3m above ground); - Observations of physical features relating to the root crown, trunk and canopy. - j) Analysis section to discuss relevant industry research of the observational data collected such as detailed information regarding structural dysfunction, wounds, impacts on root zones, pests and diseases or other observations pertaining to tree health;
+- a) A Cover page with report title, the client who commissioned the report and the address of the site to which the report relates; - b) The name of the Arborist who undertook the site inspection and carried out the assessment, their qualifications and contact details and a statement consistent with clause 3.2.1 (located in the appendices) - Note: Reports that are not prepared by a Consulting Arborist with a Qualification Framework (AQF) Level 5 in Arboriculture or Horticulture (Arboriculture) will not be accepted at application lodgement by Council. - c) Summary of the report; - d) Introduction which dates the site inspection undertaken and includes the brief for undertaking the report; - e) Description background relevant to the report; - f) A Site map/plan with aerial image or survey of the site showing the location of all trees referred to in the report and giving them an individual identifying reference number.
+This reference number is to be used to identify the tree within the text of the report; - g) Methodology detailing the methods or techniques used in data collection to formulate the report; - h) The tree Data Table of each tree is to be identified by both common name and botanical name, height, canopy spread and diameter at breast height (Dbh taken at 1.3m above ground); - i) Observations of physical features relating to the root crown, trunk and canopy. - j) Analysis section to discuss relevant industry research of the observational data collected such as detailed information regarding structural dysfunction, wounds, impacts on root zones, pests and diseases or other observations pertaining to tree health;

-- k) Conclusion section which uses the analysis of the data collected to formulate a decision about the observations made: - Recommendation section outlining management strategies for remediating tree health, pruning and/or removal works (compliant with Australian Standard for 'Pruning of Amenity Trees' (AS4373)).
-This section must address ALL options available in the circumstances, including reasons as to why they are, or are not, being recommended; - Where removal of a tree is recommended, supporting documentary evidence is to be provided to illustrate/support findings.
+- Conclusion section which uses the analysis of the data collected to formulate a decision about the observations made; - Recommendation section outlining management strategies for remediating tree health, pruning and/or removal works (compliant with AS 4373-2007).
+This section must address ALL options available in the circumstances, including reasons as to why they are, or are not, being recommended: - Where removal of a tree is recommended, supporting documentary evidence is to be provided to illustrate/support findings.
 Recommendations for removal are to be based on arboricultural findings only.
-Removals where the reason given is to permit a proposed development will not be accepted. - m) Statement in writing from the client commissioning the report clearly outlining the elements of the brief which should be located within the appendix of the report. - n) Appendices where reference is made to other Arboricultural reports, full copies of those reports are to be included as an Appendix: - Where reports contain reference to diagnostic testing of trees, results which support the report must be included as an Appendix and are to be provided in a clear legible format and unaltered.
+Removals where the reason given is to permit a proposed development will not be accepted; - m) Provision in writing from the client commissioning the report clearly outlining the elements of the brief which should be located within the appendix of the report. - n) Appendices where reference is made to other Arboricultural reports, full copies of those reports are to be included as an Appendix. - Where reports contain reference to diagnostic testing of trees, results which support the report must be included as an Appendix and are to be provided in a clear legible format and unaltered.

-5. Arboricultural Impact Assessments (AIA) for Development
+5. Arboricultural Impact Assessments for Development

-5.1 Development and preparation of an AIA
+5.1 Development and preparation of an Arboricultural Impact Assessment (AIA)